A Marcinkiewicz Testing Criterion for Schur Multipliers: The case .

-In this part, we will generalize Theorem \ref{thm:main} to the $d$-dimensional case.
-Before we come to the main statement of the theorem, we need to borrow some notations from from calculus of finite differences.
+In this part, we generalize Theorem \ref{thm:main} to the $d$-dimensional case.
+Before we proceed to the main statement of the theorem, we need to borrow some notations from the calculus of finite differences.